ryohonda-hub/END-AMR-Asia/latest/job_submission/README_en_jobsubmission.md

 - **TO** — *TIMEOUT* (ran over the time limit)

 ### Canceling a Job
-You can cancel a running or pending job with this command (check job ID via `squeue`):
+You can cancel a running or pending job with this command (check job ID via `squeue` as above):
 ```bash
 $ scancel job_id
 ```